Gearing Up Motorcycle (Beginner)

-Your riding gear must be inspected and approved by the instructor at the first session.
+Your riding gear must be inspected and at the Instructor’s discretion, approved at the first session.
 Students without proper gear will be sent home with no refund.

 The Gearing Up program is Canada’s leading course for training novice riders.
 It provides instruction for a full range of students: from those who have no experience to those who have experience but wish to expand their skills.

 Participants who pass the Gearing Up course’s MOST 2 skills test will also receive a nationally recognized Canada Safety Council Certificate.